|

 course grade is based upon an absolute scale, i.e., there is no curving of

 this scale.
-Moreover, a student’s
+Moreover, (take

-success in the laboratory must meet certain levels to receive a particular
+note!), a student’s success in the laboratory must meet certain point

-final course grade.
-These details are
+levels to be eligible to receive a particular final course grade.
+These details are discussed in the relevant

-discussed in the relevant sections below.
-Students need to take note that all examinations, quizzes, and
+sections below.
+Students need to note that almost all examinations, quizzes,

-other graded activities (e.g., SmartBook
+and other graded activities (e.g., SmartBook

 assignments, Virtual Lab exercises, etc.) shall be administered via the CONNECT